This was used as the title song to Beatles' second movie

 The Help! movie was used by The Monkees to prepare for their TV series.
 The Beatles showed off their individual personalities in their movies, which The Monkees made sure to emulate.
 By not presenting all members of the band as identical, it made the Beatles even more popular, as many of their fans picked a favorite.

 There are different lyrics on the album and single versions.

-The lyrics appears to be addressed to another person, but they could also be seen as being addressed to a mind altering substance.
+The lyrics appear to be addressed to another person, but they could also be seen as being addressed to a mind-altering substance.
 There are lots of clues in the lyrics but the major ones are, "I've changed my mind" and "I've opened up the doors" as in "The Doors Of Perception" which is the title of a book by Aldous Huxley about his mind altering experiences with mescaline.
 The title is taken from a quote of William Blake's, "If the doors of perception were cleansed everything would appear to man as it is, infinite." (thanks, Ed - Perth, Australia)